AkshataAhire/AkshataWebsite/README.md

 # AkshataWebsite
-This is a personal project to code my Website and CV in Python.
+- This is a personal project to code my Website and CV in Python.
-Website is created using the streamlit package.
+- Website is created using the streamlit package in Python.
-CV is coded in Python.
+- CV is coded in Python.